AliJahan/Processor/README.md

 Located in ```scripts/```, which cantains following scripts:
  * **install_iverilog.sh**: *iverilog* installation script (tested on Ubuntu 16.04) **needs root access to run**
  * **run.sh**: uses the implemeted assembler to convert the ```/examples/fibonacci_code``` assembly code to machine code.
 Then compiles the testbench located in ```/examples/fibonacci_tb.v``` with *iverilog*, and runs the simulation in verbose mode (-v flag enabled) or non-verbose mode.
 Verbose mode prints the writes to *Register file* and *data cache* at any time.

-## Processor Architecture
-Here goes the detailed architecture of the implemented processor.